rcmaniac25/stethoscope/Docs/Tasks.md

 What needs to get done.
 Should make some of them tickets... (some of these may be trains-of-thought)

 - Make library threadsafe
-    - Switch from iterators to Rx
-		- Actual log storage
-			- Storage types
-			- Make it easy and flexible to use...
 	- Update/extend Nunit to support Rx
 - Stat gathering and benchmarks (either with an API or just rigging it to get me stats remove the code after)
 - Acquire bigger logs (I'm testing on like a 6 line file...
 I have files in the GB range, but that might be too big for now, so I need something smaller.
 Note: can't post these...)